 Praise is a great lesson.

-All of life is a school, and it is in learning these lessons--that Jesus says we shall find rest for your souls.
+, and it is in learning these lessons--that Jesus says we shall find rest for your souls.
 Christ Himself is our teacher, and with Him we should never fail to learn, though it be only slowly.
 Then as we learn our lessons, our lives will grow continually more and more into quietness, peace and Christlikeness.